SimonPaske/simon-paske-photography/README.md

 ### Sitewide

 * Dropdown Navigation Menu
    * Contains links to Home, Gallery and Contact pages.
 It will be responsive on all devices.
-  * It will gives user an opportunity to easily use and navigate throught the website on any device.
+   * It will allow a user to easily use and navigate through the website on any device.

 ![Navigation Menu](docs/readme_images/navigation_menu.png)

 ---

 * Footer
-  * Footer contains Social Media icons as a links to desired platforms.
+   * Footer contains Social Media icons as links to desired platforms.
-  * Icons contains aria labels, therefore visually impaired people are able to reach me out by use of screen reader.
+   * Icons contain aria labels, therefore visually impaired people can reach me by use of a screen reader.

 ![Footer](docs/readme_images/footer.png)